google-research/data-driven-advection/README.md

 ```

 # Usage
-We would like to make the code accessible for researchers who want to apply our method to their favorite PDEs.
-To this end we wrote, and continue to write, tutorials for how to use the framework.
+We aim to make the code accessible for researchers who want to apply our method to their favorite PDEs.
+To this end we wrote, and continue to write, tutorials and documentation.
 This is still very much in development, please [open an issue](https://github.com/google-research/data-driven-pdes/issues) if you have questions.

 1. [A tutorial notebook](tutorial/Tutorial.ipynb) that explains some of the basic notions in the code base and demonstrates how to use the framework to define new equations.